-- 13.2.3.
+- 11.2.3.
 Initial Compliance Demonstration for 40 C.F.R.
 60 Subpart OOOOa.
-To achieve initial compliance with the standards for each reciprocating compressor affected facility you must comply with paragraphs (1) through (4) of this condition. - (1) If complying with §60.5385a(a)(1) or (2), during the initial compliance period, you must continuously monitor the number of hours of operation or track the number of months since the last rod packing replacement. - (2) If complying with §60.5385a(a)(3), you must operate the rod packing emissions collection system under negative pressure and route emissions to a process through a closed vent system that meets the requirements of §60.5411a(a) and (d). - You must submit the initial annual report for your reciprocating compressor as required in §60.5420a(b)(1) and (4).

-(4) You must maintain the records as specified in §60.5420a(c)(3) for each reciprocating compressor affected facility.
+To achieve initial compliance with the standards for each reciprocating compressor affected facility you must comply with paragraphs (a) through (d) of this condition. - a.
+If complying with §60.5385a(a)(1) or (2), during the initial compliance period, you must continuously monitor the number of hours of operation or track the number of months since initial startup, since August 2, 2016, or since the last rod packing replacement, whichever is latest. - b.
+If complying with §60.5385a(a)(3), you must operate the rod packing emissions collection system under negative pressure and route emissions to a process through a closed vent system that meets the requirements of §60.5411a(a) and (d). - c.
+You must submit the initial annual report for your reciprocating compressor as required in §60.5420a(b)(1) and (4). - d.
+You must maintain the records as specified in §60.5420a(c)(3) for each reciprocating compressor affected facility.